 - 3 graduate credit option: $5,490 ($3,500 + $650/credit + $40 registration fee)

 - 6 graduate credit option: $7,440 ($3,500 + $650/credit + $40 registration fee)

 - Course number: EEDUC 6159.YL2

 With Your Colleagues Option

-We can deliver the Effective Literacy Coach training to your school/district.
-This option can be delivered virtually or in-person for a group within your school/district (as COVID-19 social distancing guidelines allow).
+We can deliver the Effective Literacy Coaching training to your school/district.
+This option can be delivered virtually or in-person for a group within your school/district.

 Fees & Policies

 - Fees are determined by the number of participants and the duration of training.

 - If applicable, travel expenses for each trainer (airfare, hotel, meals, and rental car) are an additional cost to be paid by the district.